oklm-wsh/Farfadet/README.md

 ## Quick look

-Firstly, you need to understand what is [Faraday](https://github.com/inhabitedtype/faraday).
-Then, you can serialize something like a this data:
+Firstly, you need to understand what [Faraday](https://github.com/inhabitedtype/faraday) is.
+Then, you can serialize something like this data:

 ```ocaml
 type t =